 - a.
-Indiana recently sent 6 MCIs through a NES course and they are currently in the process of completing their training audits. - b.
-Once these six part-time auditors are fully trained, they will be able to conduct audits on their own. - Overtime has been authorized for these audits to be conducted, this will allow the MCIs to complete their normally assigned duties. - d.
+Indiana recently sent 6 MCIs through a NES course and they have completed their training audits. - c.
+Overtime has been authorized for these audits to be conducted, this will allow the MCIs to complete their normally assigned duties - d.
 Indiana is capped at 16 hours of premium overtime (federal 171 rule/28 day pay period) per week.
 If each audit were to take 8 hours, these part-time inspectors would be able to complete 624 audits in a year. - e.
 Overtime is not mandatory, and this number may fluctuate depending on the proficiency of each auditor and if they are willing to work 16 hours each week. - f.
-Indiana is in the process of hiring two previously retired inspectors at temporary (temp) employees.
+Indiana has hired two previously retired inspectors at temporary (temp) employees.
 Their duties will be to contact the carriers in NEWS and make sure all required documents are uploaded.
-Once this is complete the NES supervisor will assign the carrier for an audit. - g.
+Once this is complete the NES supervisor will assign the carrier for an audit.
+Indiana intends to hire two more additional temp employees to this position. - g.
 Utilizing these temp employees will allow the auditors to focus on completing the audits.
 The auditors will not have to be waiting on the carriers to upload the required documents. - h.
 These temp employees are capped at 20 hours per week. - i.
 Indiana will monitor the progress of this program by listing the number of audits completed by the part-time auditors, the number of hours worked towards those audits, the number of hours worked by the temp employees, and the number of carriers each temp employee reached out to. - j.
 After monitoring the effectiveness of this plan Indiana will reevaluate if we need more part-time auditors.